 This year features lots of different displays over 13 hectares including the Nativity scene, Australian animals, Candyland, North Pole and Fairy Garden and lots of Christmas trees.

-The first is the 12 Days of Christmas music and light display in the Border Garden .
+A family favourite is the 12 Days of Christmas music and light display in the Border Garden.
 Spend some time here watching the images light up while singing along with everyone else to this much loved Christmas carol.

-There’s also the ‘Around The World’ themed area which includes iconic landmarks from around world such as the Eiffel Tower, Sydney Harbour, Coliseum and the Statue of Liberty.
+There’s also the ‘Around The World’ themed area which includes iconic landmarks from around the world such as the Eiffel Tower, Sydney Harbour Bridge, Opera House, London’s Big Ben, Coliseum and the Statue of Liberty.

-I love the Mega Trees with their synchronised lights and sounds.
+The Mega Trees with their synchronised lights and sounds are always fun.
 The music just makes you move.

 If your family loves Christmas lights, then the Christmas Lights Spectacular is the place to be.
 With over 2 million lights in a variety of displays, it’s a stunning Christmas attraction.
 Just be prepared for a long walk and crowds if you go on a busy day!